 These are some tips our attorneys came up with for front drivers and rear drivers to avoid crashing on our freeways, interstates, backstreets, alleyways, and roads.
 Be aware of angry road ragers.
 Stay away.

-As you saw above, we are fully aware of the games insurers play and fully understand how comparative negligence rules can help or hurt car accident claims.
+As you saw above, we fully know the games insurers play and fully understand how comparative negligence rules can help or hurt car accident claims.

 Although rear-end collisions are common, getting stuck in a car accident can be a traumatic experience.
 We offer each client compassion and knowledge and always put their best interests first.